OpenEvalProject/evals/manuscripts/elife-32337/v2/manuscript.md

 Together, these results strongly suggest that eye opening differentially modulates the strength of Sst-IN→PC and FS-IN→PC synaptic transmission.

-## Eye opening alters postsynaptic quantal size
+### Eye opening alters postsynaptic quantal size

 We next examined presynaptic or postsynaptic mechanisms underlying the differential changes of Sst-IN→PC and FS-IN→PC synaptic transmission during eye opening.
 We assessed the presynaptic release probability by analysis of paired-pulse ratio (PPR), the coefficient of variation (C.V.), and failure rate (Miao et al., 2016; Pouzat and Hestrin, 1997).
 In Sst-IN→PC synaptic transmission, there were no significant differences in PPR (two-way ANOVA, F(2,132) = 0.172, p=0.842; Figure 7A and Figure 7B), C.V.
 (P12–13, 0.494 ± 0.052, n = 20; P14–15, 0.472 ± 0.052, n = 23; two-tailed unpaired t-test, p=0.775; Figure 7C), or failure rate (P12–13, 4.8 ± 2.2%, n = 20; P14–15, 5.3 ± 2.8%, n = 23; two-tailed unpaired t-test, p=0.897; Figure 7D) before and after eye opening at P12–13 and at P14–15.
 These results suggest that eye opening does not affect the presynaptic release probability in Sst-IN→PC synaptic transmission.
 The number of the presynaptic release sites (N) and the postsynaptic quantal size (Q) were estimated by the variance-mean (V-M) analysis (Mitra et al., 2011; Scheuss and Neher, 2001).
 To estimate N and Q, we used the theoretically expected parabolic relationship between the variance and mean of synaptic responses under multiple-pulse stimulation and different external Ca2+/Mg2+ concentrations (1 mM Ca2+/3 mM Mg2+, 2 mM Ca2+/2 mM Mg2+, or 3.7 mM Ca2+/0.3 mM Mg2+) (Mitra et al., 2011).
 A train of three action potentials (20 Hz, 30–40 trials) was elicited in presynaptic Sst-IN, and postsynaptic responses were recorded in PCs (Figure 7E).
 We used a Cs-based intracellular solution containing a high concentration of Cl- (60 mM) to record the postsynaptic currents.
 The relationship between mean and variance under different external Ca2+/Mg2+ concentrations was fit into a parabola plot (see Materials and methods, Figure 7F).
 We found that N in presynaptic terminals at P12–13 was similar to that at P14–15 (P12–13, 12.3 ± 1.5, n = 12; P14–15, 14.3 ± 1.9, n = 8; two-tailed unpaired t-test, p=0.419, Figure 7G).
 However, Q at P14–15 was significantly lower than that at P12–13 (P12–13, 20.2 ± 2.2 pA, n = 12; P14–15, 8.7 ± 0.9 pA, n = 8; Mann Whitney U test, p=2.9 × 10−4; Figure 7H), suggesting that postsynaptic mechanisms contribute to the developmental weakening of Sst-IN→PC synaptic strength.

 ![Figure 7.](https://cdn.elifesciences.org/articles/32337/elife-32337-fig7-v2.jpg)

 **Figure 7.:** (A) Amplitude-scaled overlay of paired-pulse ratio (PPR) responses in Sst-IN→PC connections at P13 and P15.
 Red, P13; blue, P15.
 Scale bars: 20 pA (vertical red), 10 pA (vertical, blue), 50 mV (vertical, black), and 20 ms (horizontal).
 Four presynaptic action potentials were evoked at 20 Hz.
 (B) The normalized peak amplitude of Sst-IN→PC uIPSCs showed short-term depression, and no significant difference in PPR was found between P12–13 (red) and P14–15 (blue) mice.
 (C) The coefficient of variation (C.V.) in Sst-IN→PC connections did not change from P12–13 to P14–15.
 (D) The failure rate in Sst-IN→PC connections did not change from P12–13 to P14–15.
 (E) Representative uIPSC responses from an Sst-IN to a PC evoked by a train of 3 presynaptic action potentials at 20 Hz under three different external Ca2+/Mg2+ concentrations.
 The postsynaptic cells were recorded with Cs-based and high Cl- intracellular solution.
 Scale bars: 100 pA (vertical) and 20 ms (horizontal).
 (F) The parabola plot of the variance and mean of the peak amplitude of Sst-IN→PC uIPSCs in (E) under three different external Ca2+/Mg2+ concentrations.
 Red dots, 1 mM Ca2+/3 mM Mg2+; green dots, 2 mM Ca2+/2 mM Mg2+; blue dots, 3.7 mM Ca2+/0.3 mM Mg2+.
 (G) The number of release sites in Sst-IN→PC connections did not change from P12–13 to P14–15.
 (H) The quantal size in Sst-IN→PC connections significantly decreased from P12–13 to P14–15.
 (I) Amplitude-scaled overlay of paired-pulse ratio (PPR) responses in FS-IN→PC connections at P13 and P15.
 Red, P13; blue, P15.
 Scale bars: 100 pA (vertical red and blue), 50 mV (vertical, black), and 20 ms (horizontal).
 (J) PPR in FS-IN→PC connections was similar between P12–13 (red) and P14–15 (blue) mice.
 (K) The coefficient of variation (C.V.) in FS-IN→PC connections was unchanged from P12–13 to P14–15.
 (L) The failure rate in FS-IN→PC connections did not change from P12–13 to P14–15.
 (M) Representative uIPSC responses from an FS-IN to a PC evoked by a train of 3 presynaptic action potentials at 20 Hz in different external Ca2+/Mg2+ concentrations.
 Scale bars: 200 pA (vertical) and 20 ms (horizontal).
 (N) The parabola plot of the variance and mean of uIPSC amplitude in (M) at different external Ca2+/Mg2+ concentrations.
 Red dots, 1 mM Ca2+/3 mM Mg2+; green dots, 2 mM Ca2+/2 mM Mg2+; blue dots, 3.7 mM Ca2+/0.3 mM Mg2+.
 (O) The number of release sites in FS-IN→PC connections did not change from P12–13 to P14–15.
 (P) The quantal size in FS-IN→PC connections significantly increased from P12–13 to P14–15.
 Detailed statistical analysis, detailed data, and exact sample numbers are presented in Figure 7—source data 1.
-Error bars indicate mean ±SEM. *p<0.05; ***p<0.001; n.s., p>0.05.10.7554/eLife.32337.027Figure 7—source data 1.p values in Figure 7.
+Error bars indicate mean ±SEM. *p<0.05; ***p<0.001; n.s., p>0.05.

 Similarly, in FS-IN→PC synaptic transmission, there were no significant differences in PPR, C.V., or failure rate between P12–13 and P14–15 mice (Figures 7I, J, K and L).
 Moreover, the average values of N at P12–13 and P14–15 were not significantly different (P12–13, 12.9 ± 3.1, n = 8; P14–15, 15.8 ± 1.9, n = 8; two-tailed unpaired t-test, p=0.439, Figure 7O).
 Unlike Sst-IN→PC connections, Q of FS-IN→PC connections at P14–15 was significantly larger than that at P12–13 (P12–13, 11.5 ± 1.9 pA, n = 8; P14–15, 27.5 ± 6.2 pA, n = 8; two-tailed unpaired t-test, p=0.026, Figure 7P).